Air Force, Army and Archaeology

 The Power to Fly

-In a semi-sheltered section of the museum, you can take in the details of around 15 different types of aircraft engine, mostly jet based, which powered the various fighters, transports and helicopters of the Czech military over the years.
+In a semi-sheltered section of the museum, you can take in the details of around 15 different types of aircraft engine, both piston and jet types, which powered the various fighters, transports and helicopters of the Czech military over the years.

 The centrepiece of the engine collection is the large Kuznetsov NK-8 turbofan, four of which powered the Ilyushin Il-62 transport used by both the Czechoslovak military and Czechoslovak Airlines.